Workforce | Existing Manufacturers | Labor Market | GA Department of Labor

 Vocational-Technical School

-Griffin Technical College maintains a close relationship with businesses and industrial communities to keep in step with the latest operating equipment and skills needed to meet the requirements of each industry.
-Griffin Technical College offers a wide variety of certificate, diploma, and degree programs.
+Southern Crescent Technical College maintains a close relationship with businesses and industrial communities to keep in step with the latest operating equipment and skills needed to meet the requirements of each industry.
+Southern Crescent Technical College offers a wide variety of certificate, diploma, and degree programs.
 The programs are designed around three subject areas including business, medical, and technical.
 The Director of Financial Aid assists students in finding ways to finance their education through the Job Training Partnership Act, Federal Pell Grants, Veteran's benefits, Vocational Rehabilitation, Hope Grant, Hope Scholarship and other loan and scholarship programs.
-Total enrollment for Griffin Technical College in 2005 was 3,383.
+Total enrollment for Southern Crescent Technical College in 2011 was 6,229.

 Area Secondary Schools